hvy/chainer-param-monitor/README.md

 # Neural Network Monitoring for Chainer Models

-Chainer plugin for computing statistics for weights, biases, gradiends during training.
+This is a Chainer plugin for computing statistics for weights, biases, gradiends during training.

 You can collect statistics from any [chainer.Chain](http://docs.chainer.org/en/stable/reference/core/link.html) and repeat it for each iteration or epoch, saving them to a log using e.g. [chainer.report()](http://docs.chainer.org/en/stable/reference/util/reporter.html) to plot the statistical changes over the course of training later on.

 *Note: It is not yet optimized for speed.
 Computing percentiles is for instance slow.*